Jianguo99/Awesome-Diffusion-LLM/README.md

 # Awesome-Diffusion-LLM

-This repository provides a curated list of papers on Diffusion Large Language Models (dLLMs), a rapidly emerging field in generative AI.
+This repository (Daily updating) provides a curated list of papers on Diffusion Large Language Models (dLLMs), a rapidly emerging field in generative AI.
 The collection is organized to track advancements from foundational theory to state-of-the-art applications.

 The field is evolving quickly, and this list is a living document. **We welcome community contributions.** If you know of a relevant paper we've missed, please feel free to **submit a pull request**.